Working from home doesn’t have to be a pain in the neck – for you or your employer.

 Do: Gaze out of the window and rest your eyes.
 If working from home means having less than a meter between you and a wall then it’s going to hurt your eyes.
-Take phone calls standing up, and take a nosy at your neighbors while you do 😊
+Take phone calls standing up, and take a nosy at your neighbours while you do ?

 Don’t: Sit there in your dressing gown / underpants.
 Getting dressed for work helps you get into the mindset.
 And getting out of your work clothes are the end of your working day helps put a close to work-related thoughts.